Embedded Payments for SaaS Platforms: A Guide to Embed Finance

 Compliance and Licensing Requirements

-Partnering with a regulated provider can let you borrow their compliance framework while still offering an integrated experience.
+These providers can let you borrow their compliance framework while still offering an integrated experience.

 Data Security and Fraud Prevention

-Modern fraud detection tools use machine learning to flag anomalies in real time, but they’re only as effective as your integration design.
+Modern fraud detection tools use AI and machine learning to analyze massive quantities of data, and then use that data to identify and flag anomalies in real time.
+But they’re only as effective as your integration design, and you need clear escalation paths for your support team.

 Risk Management and Dispute Handling